-Integrated Treatment for Dual DBT Skills Training Manual, Seeking Safety: Treatment for Disorders, Kim T. Mueser et al, © Second Edition, Marsha M. PTSD and Substance Abuse, Lisa 2003 Linehan, © 2015 M. Najavits, © 2002 Mindfulness-Based Relapse The Radically Open DBT The Beyond Addiction Prevention for Addictive Workbook for Eating Disorders, Workbook for Family and Behaviors, Sarah Bowen et al, © Hall et al., © 2022 Friends, Foote et al., © 2022 2011 Sexual Health in Drug and The Red Road to Wellbriety in Group Treatment for Substance Alcohol Treatment, Douglas the Native American Way, White Abuse, A Stages-of-Change Braun-Harvey, © 2009 Bison Inc, © 2002 Therapy Manual (2 nd Edition), Carlo DiClemente et al, © 2015
+Integrated Treatment for Dual DBT Skills Training Manual, Seeking Safety: Treatment for Disorders, Kim T. Mueser et al, © Second Edition, Marsha M. PTSD and Substance Abuse, Lisa 2003 Linehan, © 2015 M. Najavits, © 2002 Mindfulness-Based Relapse The Radically Open DBT The Invitation to Change: A Prevention for Addictive Workbook for Eating Disorders, Short Guide, CMC Foundation for Behaviors, Sarah Bowen et al, © Hall et al., © 2022 Change, © 2022 2011 Sexual Health in Drug and The Red Road to Wellbriety in Group Treatment for Substance Alcohol Treatment, Douglas the Native American Way, White Abuse, A Stages-of-Change Braun-Harvey, © 2009 Bison Inc, © 2002 Therapy Manual (2 nd Edition), Carlo DiClemente et al, © 2015

-- 1. Create and record a 15-20 minute video and slide presentation providing the following information about your chosen curriculum, indicating the following: - Origins and history of the particular curriculum, including information about the developers - Specific client base(s) for whom the treatment was developed - Theoretical base for the treatment - Overview of the curriculum structure, including skills developed and expected outcomes for completion

-- 2. Upload the video presentation (into Google drive, dropbox, etc).
-Submit the following by e-mail to the professor by Wednesday, November 2, 11:59 pm: - A link to your video presentation, with permissions set for professor and students to view. - A copy of your slide presentation in PowerPoint, Google Slides, or PDF format
+- 1. Create and record a 15-20 minute video and slide presentation providing the following information about your chosen curriculum, indicating the following: - Origins and history of the particular curriculum, including information about the developers - Specific client base(s) for whom the treatment was developed - Theoretical base for the treatment - Overview of the curriculum structure, including skills developed and expected outcomes for completion - 2.
+Upload the video presentation (into Google drive, dropbox, etc).
+Submit the following by e-mail to the professor by Friday, November 3, 11:59 pm: - A link to your video presentation, with permissions set for professor and students to view. - A copy of your slide presentation in PowerPoint, Google Slides, or PDF format - Three reflection questions about your presentation for students to integrate learning

 These materials will be incorporated into a Moodle assignment for students to complete as learning activities between Nov.
-9 and Dec.
-7.
+6 and Dec.
+6.

-3. Create a 15-20 minute group experience that involves either learning a new skill or learning new information.
-Learning cohorts will take turns leading the class in their group experiences on Wednesday, December 7.
+3. Create a 15-20 minute group experience that involves either learning a new skill or learning new information based on the curriculum.
+Learning cohorts will take turns leading the class in their group experiences on Monday, December 4.